kevinolega/callcentertrainingtips/_posts/2020-06-05-study-commuting.md

 I can't allow myself to be a failure in real life.

-A typical college graduate has 16 years of education and graduate at 20 years old.
+A typical college graduate has 16 years of education and graduates at 20 years old.

-If I started studying seriously at 18 years old I'll catch up to them eventually.
+If I started studying seriously at 18 years old, I'd catch up to them eventually.

 Most people stop studying after they leave school.